NMangera/Udacity_DataAnalysis_Nanodegree/README.md

 ## License

-Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.